49 people in SC screened for coronavirus, 13 being monitored. No confirmed cases.

 COLUMBIA — South Carolina public health officials have so far monitored 49 people for the novel coronavirus, and five have tested negative for the illness that is spreading around the globe.

-According to information released Wednesday to The Post and Courier, the S.C.
-Department of Health and Environmental Control is monitoring 13 people for the condition also known as COVID-19.
+The S.C.
+Department of Health and Environmental Control is monitoring 13 people for the condition also known as COVID-19, according to information released Wednesday to The Post and Courier.

 Brian Symmes, a spokesman for Gov. Henry McMaster, said administration officials are in regular contact with state and federal public health officials but are echoing calls for people to remain calm.